Varunvora18/FarmHelp/README.md

-# Commodity-Price-Predictor
+# FarmHelp
 To provide an accurate and an apt pricing model for a particular commodity to the user using different machine learning algorithms.

 <h2>Introduction</h2>
-In our mini project, Commodity Price Predictor allows the user of our application to obtain an accurate and an apt pricing model for a particular commodity.
+In our mini project, FarmHelp allows the user of our application to obtain an accurate and an apt pricing model for a particular commodity.
 The backend of our website is done using Django.
 Currently we have the availability of three commodities:
 1. Cotton
 2. Rice
 3. Maize